tebeka/selenium/README.md

     $ go test

-* There is one top-level test per browser (Chromium and ChromeDriver, and Firefox and Selenium).
+* There is one top-level test for each of:
+    1. Chromium and ChromeDriver.
+    2. A new version of Firefox and Selenium 3.
+    3. An old version of Firefox and Selenium 2

   There are subtests that are shared between both top-level tests.
-* To run only one of the top-level tests, pass `-test.run=TestFirefox` or `-test.run=TestChrome`.
+* To run only one of the top-level tests, pass `-test.run=TestFirefoxSelenium2`, `-test.run=TestFirefoxSelenium3`, or `-test.run=TestChrome`.
 To run a specific subtest, pass `-test.run=Test<Browser>/<subtest>` as appropriate.
+This flag supports regular expressions.
-* If the `chromium` or `firefox` binaries, the Selenium JAR, or the ChromeDriver binary cannot be found, the corresponding tests will be skipped.
+* If the Chrome or Firefox binaries, the Selenium JAR, the Geckodriver binary, or the ChromeDriver binary cannot be found, the corresponding tests will be skipped.
 * The binaries and JAR under test can be configured by passing flags to `go test`.
 See the available flags with `go test --arg --help`.
-* Add the argument `-test.v` to see the output from Selenium.
+* Add the argument `-test.v` to see detailed output from Selenium and the browsers.

 #### With Docker